4 Ideas to Get Through Indecision

 3. Build actions around the final decision.

+Build actions around the final decision.
 Do something every day that reaffirms your commitment to your decision.
 This is the time to take action or small steps.
 Do you need to make a phone call to gather more information or send an email?
 If you are committed to healthier eating habits, have you taken the trip to the grocery store to get what you need for the week?
 If you are planning a move to a new city, have you set aside time to declutter your current home of items you no longer need?
-I strongly recommend using vision boards and manifestation boxes, as I believe these actions are unique and powerful tools to assist you in taking action on your decisions—those things you truly want to see happen.
+I strongly recommend using vision boards and manifestation boxes, as I believe these tools are unique and powerful for assisting you in taking action on your decisions—those things you truly want to see happen.
 Test your decision by allowing yourself to fully embrace it.

 4. Give yourself pause and reflection time before making decisions as a group or team.